-- 24. It is facially contradictory, and would be grossly arbitrary and capricious, to find Wamego's rights and interests were sufficiently at issue to justify its intervention in the Cox proceeding while the identical interests of the present Movants are in any way insufficient to allow their intervention in this proceeding. - 25.
+- 24. It is facially contradictory, and would be grossly arbitrary and capricious, to assert Wamego's rights and interests were sufficiently at issue to justify intervention in the Cox proceeding while simultaneously claiming those same interests did not warrant notice in the i-wireless proceeding on the same issue.
+Since the interests of the other Movants coincide with those of Wamego under common issues of fact and law it would likewise be arbitrary and capricious to deny their intervention. - 25.
 Staff's claim that "Wamego's intervention could have been approved based upon something other than a protected due process property or liberty interest" is wholly speculative and unsupported by the record.
 The only basis for intervention in the Cox proceeding asserted by Wamego and accepted by the Commission is the effect of the proceeding on Wamego's rights and interests.
 The Commission states no finding or conclusion warranting intervention on any other basis, and the record of Docket No. 15-COXT-396-ETC contradicts Staff's theory.
 The effects on rights and interests at issue in Cox are identical to those at issue in the instant proceeding. - 26.
 Staff appears to suggest the existence of a hypothetical set of facts in which a rural telephone company's interests are sufficient to warrant intervention in a proceeding, but insufficient to require notice of the proceeding.
 No explanation of such a narrow distinction has ben offered, and speculation as to the mere existence of such a state of facts is insufficient to justify denial of the requested relief.
 In any event, the Commission's actual prior finding (not what it "could have found") is that Wamego had demonstrated impact to its rights and interests sufficient to warrant intervention and notice of all subsequent proceedings in the Cox proceeding addressing issues and interests identical to those in the instant proceeding.